 Build migration plan with Azure Migrate

-This article provides a quick guide to help build your migration plan to Azure with Azure Migrate.
-If you have other questions, check these resources:
+Follow this article to build your migration plan to Azure with Azure Migrate.

 |Reduction in capital expenses||Optimization of internal operations|

 |End of support for mission-critical technologies||Increase in business agility|

 |Response to regulatory compliance changes||Preparation for new technical capabilities|

 |New data sovereignty requirements||Scaling to meet market demands|

 |Reduction in disruptions, and IT stability improvements||Scaling to meet geographic demands|

 Identifying your motivation helps you to pin down your strategic migration goals.
 The next step is to identify and plan a migration path that's tailored for your workloads.
 The Azure Migrate: Discovery and Assessment tool helps you to assess on-premises workloads, and provides guidance and tools to help you migrate.